lzmartinico/GameOfLife/README.txt

 Overview
 1. Installation.
 2. Usage.
-3. Capabilities.
+3. Features.
-4. Limitations.
-5. Required packages.

 #1 Installation

-(This is for you as much as for Don, especially that compilation part ;) )

-(Assuming all the required packages are installed.)
+Before attempting to compile the program, make sure that the packages `matrix' and `gloss' are installed.

 The package has a structure:

 \GameOfLife
-	\bin-win32
+	\bin-*
 		...
 	\patterns
 		...